atauenis/prkiller-ng/Readme.md

 ## Configuring

 Process Killer NG is portable program.
 It does not saving anything on your computer.
 The program's settings are stored in `prkiller-ng.ini` file in same directory with EXE file.

+To save main window size, open the Settings dialog box and click OK to save settings.
+This differs NG version from original Process Killer 1.4.2, which saved all without prompts.

-At this moment, the settings dialog box is not implemented, so edit the INI file manually if you want.
+You may also edit the INI file manually if want.

   - CpuGraphStyle - Disable, Bar, Graph or Label
   - DoubleClick - Disable, ProcessInfo or Kill